Neurotech-Davis/Neurotech-Wiki/src/development_environment_setup/jupyter_notebook.md

 To run a cell, either click on "> Run" or select an option under "Cell".

-See the Beginner Tutorial in Additional Resources for more features and how to use them.
+See the 'Beginner Tutorial' in Additional Resources for more features and how to use them.

 **Closing Jupyter Notebook**